 Belfast’s food scene is buzzing.
-Whether it’s delis and markets laden with super-fresh local produce, sleek city center restaurants, or old-school favorites like fish and chips and the Ulster Fry, the capital of Northern Ireland is fast becoming a true food hero.
+Whether it’s delis and markets laden with super-fresh local produce, sleek city centre restaurants, or old-school favourites like fish and chips and the Ulster Fry, the capital of Northern Ireland is fast becoming a true food hero.

 1. It's got the Ulster Fry